 North Stradbroke Island

 The island of North Stradbroke lies 45 mins off the coast of the Queensland capital, Brisbane.
-It can be easy enough to visit on a day trip, but with so many different things to see and do, it’s better for a few days to a week.
+This Queensland Island can be easy enough to visit on a day trip, but with so many different things to see and do, it’s better for a weekend.
 The Ferries can take any vehicles across to the Island, along with just the visitors using public transport.
 It’s the second-largest sand island in the world and has a permanent population of 2000 people.

 While some of North Stradbroke Island will require a four-wheel drive to access the beaches, there are plenty of sealed roads and buses to help you get around.
 Conveniently, accommodation styles range from Backpacker hostels, caravan sites, beach camping, motel rooms, or Luxury homes.